ipeaGIT/gtfs2emis/README.md

 ### **Related packages**

-There several others transport emissions models available for different purposes (see below).
+There are several others transport emissions models available for different purposes (see below).
 As of today, `gtfs2emis` is the only method with the capability to estimate emissions of public transport systems using GTFS data.

 -   R: [vein](https://github.com/atmoschem/vein) Bottom-up and top-down
     inventory using GPS data.